airbytehq/airbyte/airbyte-integrations/connectors/source-close-com/README.md

-# Close Com Source
+# Close.com Source

-This is the repository for the Close Com source connector, written in Python.
+This is the repository for the Close.com source connector, written in Python.
 For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.io/integrations/sources/close-com).

 ## Local development